mapbox/mvt-fixtures/README.md

 # Real-world fixtures

-While the bulk of mvt-fixtures is focused on minimal unit tests with very specific features, it also includes a set of real-world tiles that are useful for benchmarking and running your decoder through more realisitc tiles.
+While the bulk of mvt-fixtures is focused on minimal unit tests with very specific features, it also includes a set of real-world tiles that are useful for benchmarking and running your decoder through more realistic tiles.
 Learn more about each real world extent in [REAL-WORLD.md](REAL-WORLD.md).

 # Develop